nginxinc/nginx-azure-workshops/labs/lab5/readme.md

     Transfer/sec:      2.95MB
     ```

 1. Your Nginx Ingress Dashboard should show similar stats.
 How many requests did you get in 1 minute?
-Post your Results in the Zoom Chat!
+Post your Results in the Chat!

     ![Cafe AKS2 loadtest](media/lab5_cafe-aks2-loadtest.png)